 By Craig Moores, SureCloud’s Risk Advisory Practice Director

-Whilst the 12 high-level requirements are expected to remain largely the same, sub-requirements have been reviewed and re-focused on the security objective or “intent” of each requirement and result in outcome-based statements.
+Whilst the 12 high-level requirements of PCI DSS are expected to remain largely the same, sub-requirements have been reviewed and re-focused on the security objective or “intent” of each requirement and result in outcome-based statements.
 The benefit?
 Organisations can follow a structured approach to demonstrating how their security controls meet the required intent.

-The final version of the DSS is expected to focus on addressing the evolving threats to the payment ecosystem, how these threats have changed over time and advancements in technologies, such as next-generation network and endpoint detection – thus far, these appear to have been considered within the draft.
+The final version of the PCI DSS is expected to focus on addressing the evolving threats to the payment ecosystem, how these threats have changed over time and advancements in technologies, such as next-generation network and endpoint detection – thus far, these appear to have been considered within the draft.

 So, what does all this mean for businesses that need to be compliant?